Large deviations for the ground state of weakly interacting Bose gases: Fluctuations around the condensate

 where $\mathcal{Q}$ denotes an operator quadratic in (standard) creation and annihilation operators and is given with the notation $\Lambda_+^* = \Lambda_+ \setminus \lbrace 0 \rbrace $ by

 whereas the remainder terms collected in $\mathcal{R}_N$ and given by

 will be shown to contribute to our analysis sub-leading only.
-In fact, in the proof of Theorem \ref{thm:main} in Section \ref{sec:proof} it turns out that $\mathcal{Q}$ resp. its corresponding ground state $\psi_\mathcal{Q}$ well known to be given by a quasi-free state
+In fact, in the proof of Theorem \ref{thm:main} in Section \ref{sec:proof} it turns out that $\mathcal{Q}$ resp. its corresponding ground state $\psi_\mathcal{Q}$ is approximately given by